 Welcome to ซาวด์เบ้าท์อีสาน (saobao Esan).
 "Saobao" is a Thai anglicism "sound about" it's also the nickname given to portable tape cassette players in Thailand.
 This blog is aimed to share and document the amazing Esan culture through it's rich musical heritage.
 Molam (หมอลำ) and luk thung (ลูกทุ่ง) of course and also all kinds of music from northeastern Thailand in traditional or modern forms, usually from my personal collection of tape cassettes. บักสีดาฟังลำ!

 37 CHABAPRAI NAMWAI (LAM PHLOEN KLON KAE KLON)

 CHABAPRAI NAMWAI ชบาไพร นามไว

 For the last post about the work of Doi Inthanon we have some amazing late 70's lam phloen.
 If we already heard the work of mister Inthanon from the early 80's with some lam phaen where he incorporates occidental instruments in a fast trendy way, his 70's molam songs were already exellent...

 The tape we'll ear today: LAM PHLOEN KLON KAE KLON, has been recorded in the second part of the 70's, 9 lam phloen and 1 lam long written by Doi inthanon.
 The voice of miss Chabaprai is superb and shows the wide spectrum of her talent.
-It's bold, deep, often pretty fast and the whole production behind her is brilliant: A large band featuring all kind of traditional Esan instruments (phin, khaen, saw, percussions...).
-Some great backing vocals and hand clappings.
+It's bold, deep, often pretty fast and the whole production behind her is brilliant: A large band featuring all kind of traditional Esan instruments (phin, khaen, saw, percussion...).
+Some great backing vocals and hand clapping.
 It's gorgeous and also perfect for full nights of dancing parties during temple festivities...

 I'll post a pretty different tape from Chabaprai Namwai later this week if some of you are interested.